geeknik/my-awesome-stars/README.md

 - [icip-cas/SSO](https://github.com/icip-cas/SSO) - A scalable automated alignment method for large language models.
 Resources for "Aligning Large Language Models via Self-Steering Optimization".
 - [HKUNLP/STRING](https://github.com/HKUNLP/STRING) - [ICLR'25] Data and code for our paper "Why Does the Effective Context Length of LLMs Fall Short?"
 - [ZGC-LLM-Safety/TrafficLLM](https://github.com/ZGC-LLM-Safety/TrafficLLM) - The repository of TrafficLLM, a universal LLM adaptation framework to learn robust traffic representation for all open-sourced LLM in real-world scenarios and enhance the generalization across diverse
-- [marly-ai/marly](https://github.com/marly-ai/marly) - Data Processor for AI Agents.
+- [velocitybolt/open-extract](https://github.com/velocitybolt/open-extract) - Structured Data Extractor for AI Agents.
 Search your documents or the web for specific data and get it back in JSON or Markdown in a single tool call.
 - [Clevrr-AI/Clevrr-Computer](https://github.com/Clevrr-AI/Clevrr-Computer) - An open-source implementation of Anthropic's Computer Use to perform basic tasks using AI Agents.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational voice AI agent powered by TEN, integrating Deepseek, Gemini, OpenAI, RTC, and hardware like ESP32.
 It enables realtime AI capabilities like  seeing, hearing, and speaking
 - [nullenc0de/misconfigmate](https://github.com/nullenc0de/misconfigmate) - This tool builds upon their excellent research and service templates while adding additional features and improvements.